How to add bluetooth music playback in a car

-The switch for the plug is not thrown away, but installed on the face plate on the case.
-For this I lengthened the wires emerging from the it.
+The switch for the plug is not thrown away but installed on the face plate on the case.
+For this, I lengthened the wires emerging from it.
 I also replaced the 10А safeguard, which was in the plug, with a 0.25А one for safety – my device does not use more than 50мА.

-These are the files for the case in the stl format: bluetooth.
-The case and the board for it were modeled after the cigarette lighter socket size of the Mitsubishi Pajero (model of 2012).
+These are the files for the case in the STL format: bluetooth.
+The case and the board were modelled after the cigarette lighter socket size of the Mitsubishi Pajero (model of 2012).
 If you want to replicate this case, I recommend increasing the size of it since it does not fully reach the edges of the socket, which can sometimes lead to the loss of contact due to tilting.

-The power supply is mounted onto the circuit board, which is placed into the cut inside the case.
+The power supply is mounted onto the circuit board and placed into the cut inside the case.
 A switch, a 3.5mm audio exit port and a pause button are all mounted on the face plate.
-Initially I planned to include indicator LED’s, but later decided to abandon the idea.
+Initially, I planned to include indicator LEDs but later abandoned the idea.

-The module I chose, the XS3868, is quite well known and requires minimum binding.
+The module I chose, the XS3868, is quite well-known and requires minimum binding.
 It can be purchased on eBay for $5-6.
-The problem is only in the lack of a good documentation on the module.
+The problem is only in the lack of good documentation on the module.

-The documents on the internet, as well as the information supplied by the manufacturers, is incorrect.
+The documents on the internet, as well as the information supplied by the manufacturers, are incorrect.
 For example, this connection schematic is false:

 The ground must be connected to pin 20, not 21.
 The buttons are also mixed up.
-It took me one burnt module and a few weeks of waiting for a new one to find this out.
+It took me one burnt module and a few weeks of waiting for a new one to discover.
 And, of course, the required modification of the board with the help of a scalpel and some wires:

 The red line marks the spot of the cut ground pin.
-Above it can be seen that the neighboring pin is soldered to it instead.
+Above, it can be seen that the neighbouring pin is soldered to it instead.

 If you want to replicate this, don’t forget to change its connection to the module.

-At default, the module is turned on at full volume, which is good to connect to an amplifier, but you need to be careful about the use of headphones.
-Since I use this device only to listen to audiobooks, I do not need other buttons, except for the pause button, so I cannot verify their correctness.
+At default, the module is turned on at maximum volume, which is suitable for connecting to an amplifier, but you must be careful about using headphones.
+Since I use this device only to listen to audiobooks, I do not need other buttons except the pause button, so I cannot verify their correctness.

-The sound quality of this module is quite high, but it probably will not satisfy hardcore music lovers.
+The sound quality of this module is relatively high, but it probably will not satisfy hardcore music lovers.

-Since the module is powered by the car’s circuit and is connected to the same ground as the media system, a ground loop is created in which a whining background noise is formed by the car’s generator and depends on the RPM of the engine.
-In does not interfere with the listening, but is in general very annoying.
+Since the module is powered by the car’s circuit and is connected to the same ground as the media system, a ground loop is created in which the car’s generator forms a whining background noise and depends on the engine’s RPM.
+It does not interfere with the listening but is, in general, very annoying.
 You can find more on this on Wikipedia.

 The simplest method to get rid of this is to break the loop.
 This can be achieved with an isolating transformer without a coefficient of increase or decrease (its primary and secondary windings relate 1:1).
-It is installed between our module and the car’s media center.
+It is installed between our module and the car’s media centre.
 Ready-to-install devices like these can be bought on eBay for $5-10.
-Since the AUX inlet in my car is positioned in the glove compartment and is consisted of RCA ports, I found a transformer with RCA inlets and outlets and placed it in as well: http://www.ebay.com.au/itm/AV-Link-201-086-Gold-Plated-Connectors-Ground-Loop-Isolator-RCA-to-RCA-60cm-/121511856330?
-After installing it, the wailing was fully silenced.
+Since the AUX inlet in my vehicle is positioned in the glove compartment and is consisted of RCA ports, I found a transformer with RCA inlets and outlets and placed it in as well: http://www.ebay.com.au/itm/AV-Link-201-086-Gold-Plated-Connectors-Ground-Loop-Isolator-RCA-to-RCA-60cm-/121511856330?
+After installing it, the wailing was entirely silenced.

-To power the module 4V are needed.
-In the car’s circuit, the voltage alternates between 10V and 14.5 V. The easiest way to lower this voltage down to 4V would be to install a linear converter (like series 1117), since they give a good quality of output voltage, but are ineffective, leading to their overheat.
+To power the module, 4V are needed.
+The voltage in the car’s circuit alternates between 10V and 14.5 V. The easiest way to lower this voltage to 4V would be to install a linear converter (like series 1117) since they give a good output voltage quality but are ineffective, leading to their overheat.
 This depends on the current and voltage.
-The current in my device is small (less than 100mA), but the voltage drop can consist of more that 10V (14.5V – 4V).
+The current in my device is small (less than 100mA), but the voltage drop can consist of more than 10V (14.5V – 4V).
 This means that the converter should dissipate about 1W in energy.
-In the car the surrounding temperature can be quite high from the sun or the heater, as well as the fact that the ventilation of the converter is limited by the case of the device, led me to use a pulsed power supply.
+In the car, the surrounding temperature can be pretty high from the sun or the heater, as well as the fact that the case of the device limits the ventilation of the converter, led me to use a pulsed power supply.
 This system does not have problems with overheating, but it can cause problems with the sound quality.

 I chose a converter IC with an ultra-low noise level LT1777 and installed power filters.
-This solution ended up being relatively expensive (more than $10 for the separate parts of the power supply against the $0.5 of a linear converter), but secured me from the problems of cooling and interference.
-You can probably use cheaper step-down converters since the module XS3868 already has a linear converter, which will smoothen the sound, but I decided to keep safe.
+This solution was relatively expensive (more than $10 for the separate parts of the power supply against the $0.5 of a linear converter) but secured me from the problems of cooling and interference.
+You can probably use cheaper step-down converters since the module XS3868 already has a linear converter, which will smoothen the sound, but I decided to keep it safe.

-I am pleased with the result – the board does not heat up and does not make additional sound interference.
-The only problem was that at first, the device did not automatically connect to the phone after being turned on.
-As a result, I had to do that manually, although after a few days the problem disappeared completely.
-This is how the device looks like when it is properly installed into the car:
+I am pleased with the result – the board does not heat up or make additional sound interference.
+The only problem was that, at first, the device did not automatically connect to the phone after being turned on.
+As a result, I had to do that manually, although, after a few days, the problem disappeared completely.
+This is how the device looks like when it is correctly installed into the car:

 The audio wire, which is connected to the device, goes away into the glove compartment.